Visual Studio Integration

 Of course, you can always use Data Builder outside of Visual Studio for VistaDB database development but it’s great to have everything you might need available within your IDE.

 The VistaDB Entity Framework provider supports Entity Framework 6 as well as EF5 and EF4.
 You can generate EF models with Visual Studio using the Database-First approach where you create the VistaDB database using your preferred approach and then import that database into your Entity Model.
+Then, using your preferred EF code syntax you can query and modify data.
 For more information see the power of VistaDB’s support for Entity Framework.

 ADO.NET Support (Of Course!)